 Then enjoy reading The Very Hungry Caterpillar afterwards!

-Hold a Nature Scavenger Hunt, download our free scavenger list and send the kids off to find fun things to do with nature.
+Download our free nature scavenger hunt and send the kids off to find fun things outside – this is great for all those springtime walks.

 #29.
 Play Bunny Tag